 From Xojo Documentation

-Executed automatically when a class goes out of scope.
+A special method that is called automatically when an object goes out of scope.

 The Destructor method is called automatically, so you would never call it yourself.
 It takes no parameters and does not return a value.